blueorionn/Flask-MovieDb/README.md

 This project is a Flask-based web application that explores JWT authentication and middlewares.
 The backend handles user authentication, enforcing secure login/logout mechanisms, and applying middleware for request validation and logging.
 This setup provides a structured way to learn about jwt based authentication, middleware functions, and nosql database in a Flask environment.

+⚠️ This project is created solely for fun and learning

 ## TechStack

 - Flask